TeskaLabs/asab/docs/how-tos/03_rest_api.md

 Exercise 0: Store JSON schema in the file
 -----------------------------------------

 In order to get used to the `asab.web.rest.json_schema_handler()` decorator, store the JSON schema in a separate file.
-Then pass its path as an argument to the decorator.
+Then, pass its path as an argument to the decorator.

 Exercise 1: Implement `POST` and `DELETE` methods
 -------------------------------------------------

-For updating and deleting data from the database, we should implement the methods `POST` and `DELETE`.
+For updating and deleting data from the database, implement the methods `POST` and `DELETE`.

 1. Implement `update()` and `delete()` methods to the `CRUDService` class.
 Use

 **handler.py**

-[./myrestapi/tutorial/handler.py]{.title-ref}
+`[./myrestapi/tutorial/handler.py]{.title-ref}`

 ``` {.python}
 import asab